Art by, Glowymushroom

 Celiracks do not worship any god so much as they treat nature much like the notails treat limbo gods; they live to spite it.

 Celiracks have always been deeply in tune with nature.
-Their psychic abilities enable them to receive sensory input from all nonsapient life, both plant and animal, in a radius of around a hundred metres.
+Their psychic abilities enable them to receive sensory input from all non-sapient life, both plant and animal, in a radius of around a hundred feet.

 While bearable in barren areas, this grows quickly overwhelming in places full of life.
 Even a swarm of insects can send a celirack flying into a rage.
 The celirack will rampage, lashing out at everything in their vicinity, until they get rid of the perceived threat either by moving out of range or tearing it to shreds.
 While modern technology has made this much less of an issue, stress and danger can still make a celirack rampage at the drop of a hat.